danialkeimasi/whoknows-template-manager-server/api/documents/template_edit.md

 # New Template

-add a new template by given idea
+You can edit a template by using this route.

 * #### URL